 The plane's navigation and communications include the Harris Corp.
 Multifunction Advanced Data Link (MADL); Link 16 data link; single-channel ground and airborne radio system (SINCGARS); IFF interrogator and transponder; HAVE QUICK radio; AM, VHF, UHF AM, and UHF FM radio systems; GUARD survival radio; radar altimeter; tactical air navigation (TACAN); instrument landing system for conventional runways and aircraft carriers; the Joint Precision Approach and Landing System (JPALS); and the TADIL-J tactical digital information link with Joint-Variable-Message-Format (JVMF) communications.

 F-35 pilots wear a helmet-mounted display that enables them simply to look at a target to shoot weapons, rather than pointing the entire aircraft at the target.
 The orientation of the pilot's head provides missile seeker heads with targeting information.

 The combat aircraft -- one of the most expensive military weapon systems in history -- is designed to perform ground attack, aerial reconnaissance, and air-to-air missions.
 U.S. military leaders say they plan to buy 2,457 aircraft.

 The F-35 variants are intended to provide the bulk of the manned tactical air power of the U.S. Air Force, Navy, and Marine Corps.
 Deliveries of the F-35 for the U.S. military are scheduled to be completed in 2037.

-Lockheed Martin and its partners will do the work on this contract in Fort Worth, Texas; Warton, England; Cameri, Italy; Orlando, Fla.; Nashua, N.H.; Baltimore; San Diego; Nagoya, Japan; and other locations, and should be finished by January 2024.
+Lockheed Martin and its partners will do the work on this order in Fort Worth, Texas; El Segundo and San Diego, Calif.; Warton, England; Orlando, Fla.; Nashua, N.H.; Cameri, Italy; Baltimore; and Nagoya, Japan, and should be finished by August 2026.